Vyasss/forensic-manifest-engine/README.md

 # Forensic Manifest:  AI-Generated Content (AIGC) Forensics Engine

 **Forensic Manifest** is an advanced, multi-modal digital evidence platform engineered to solve the rapidly escalating threat of AI-driven financial fraud across high-volume commerce sectors.
-Our core mission is to move beyond simple, vulnerable classification models to establish a **verifiable forensic reasoning engine** that generates high-integrity proof necessary for automated, high-stakes commercial decision-making.
+My core mission is to move beyond simple, vulnerable classification models to establish a **verifiable forensic reasoning engine** that generates high-integrity proof necessary for automated, high-stakes commercial decision-making.

 The system is designed to serve as a crucial, trusted oracle, generating cryptographically durable evidence that ensures financial integrity and prevents fraudulent refund claims across e-commerce, food delivery, and logistics platforms.